LordSnoosh/SEIR2222/work/w10/d5/01-mern-infrastructure-part-2.md

 [`<BrowserRouter>`](https://reactrouter.com/web/api/BrowserRouter) is the top-level React Router component that makes React Router work.

-Only a single `<BrowserRouter>` needs to be rendered and any other component that needs routing must be rendered within it, thus, the convention is to wrap the `<App>` component.
+Only a single `<BrowserRouter>` needs to be rendered and any components that need to use routing features must be nested within it, thus, the convention is to wrap the `<App>` component.

 <details><summary>❓ In which module will we need to wrap <code>&LT;App></code> with <code>&LT;BrowserRouter></code>?</summary>
 <p>